 Sunlight contains UVB rays and veiled chameleons use this to convert vitamin D into vitamin D3 which they in turn use to absorb calcium into their bones.

 If this isn’t recreated in captivity your pet veiled chameleon’s bones will begin to become brittle and deteriorate.
 This painful condition is called metabolic bone disease and is a common issue in many captive reptiles and a leading cause of death but it is so easily avoided with the correct lighting set up.

 Your first instinct may be to go out and buy the bulb with the highest output possible but this is a bad idea for veiled chameleons.
 Too much exposure to vitamin D3 is rare but can have its own problems.

 When shopping for bulbs you will see 10.0 and 5.0.
 Veiled chameleons need the 5.0 one.
-I recommend this lighting kit from Amazon that comes with the bulb you need and nicely across the top of the cage I mentioned above.
+I recommend this lighting kit from Amazon that comes with the bulb you need, the LED full spectrum lights, and sits nicely across the top of the cage I mentioned above.

 Veiled Chameleon Basking Light

 As I mentioned earlier, veiled chameleons also need the sun for heat because they are cold blooded and cannot raise their body temperatures on their own.